Last Updated on 03 November 2023 by Eric Bretscher

 The most dangerous situation develops in heavy following seas, when the front face of the waves can become overwhelmingly high in relation with the length of the vessel.
 In this instance, a boat that hasn’t managed to accelerate and outrun the crest can pitch down by the bow severely, and even engage the foredeck in the sea.

 I once met the ex-skipper of a Contessa 32, who had left South Africa bound for Australia via a moderately southern route across the Indian Ocean.
 Along the way, a severe westerly blow developed, accompanied by heavy following seas.
-She described to me the boat planing in front of the waves out of control with the bow and part of the foredeck under green water.
+She described to me the boat surging in front of the waves out of control with the bow and part of the foredeck under green water.
 Shortly after, it pitchpoled and was left dismasted and seriously damaged structurally.
 Reaching Western Australia under jury rig took several weeks.
 Over a year was spent on the hardstand repairing the damage incurred.

 In spite of the examples above, yachts that have actually been pitchpoled are very rare exceptions.
 Most yachts don’t track straight long enough to get into this situation, or they engage the forebody into the sea, yaw and then partly fall to one side before getting rolled and capsized more conventionally.